Hiring Red Flags for Homebuilders

 1. Vague or Overhyped Resumes

-🔍 Look for:
+Look for:

-- Specific unit or revenue sales numbers
+• Specific unit or revenue sales numbers

-- Actual builder names you can verify
+• Actual builder names you can verify

 2. Slow or Sloppy Communication

-Salespeople should be prompt, professional, and proactive—starting with how they treat you.
+Salespeople should be prompt, professional, and proactive, starting with how they treat you.

 3. No Research on Your Company

-If they can’t sell you on why they want to represent your brand, they won’t sell buyers on it either.
+A strong candidate should know your community names, target buyer, and price points.
+If they cannot sell you on why they want to represent your brand, they will not sell buyers on it either.

 During the Interview: Pay Attention to What They Don’t Say

-4. Blame-Oriented Storytelling – a Hiring Red Flag
+4. Blame-Oriented Storytelling

 5. Charm Without Process